swalense/tt02-graycode_counter/README.md

 The module is an 8-bit configurable counter modified by Gray code (aka 2-bit quadrature code);
 it aims at easing the integration of incremental rotary encoders into projects.
-The counter value is given as a (truncated to 5 bits) parallel or (8 bits, no parity, 1 stop bit) serial output.
+The counter value is given as a (truncated to 5 bits) parallel or (8 bits, no parity, 1 stop bit) serial UART output.
 Other outputs include the "direction" of progression of the Gray code, and a PWM signal for which the duty cycle is proportional to the counter value.

 Some basic (optional) debouncing logic is included; any pulse inverting the direction must be followed by a second pulse in the same direction before the change is registered.

-Additional features include support for wrapping (the counter rolls over at the minimum and maximum value), and a "gearbox" that selects the X1, X2 or X4 output of the Gray code decoder driving the counter depending on the speed at which the channels change;
-this can provide some form of "acceleration".
+Additional features include support for wrapping (the counter rolls over at the minimum and maximum value), and a "gearbox" that selects the X1 (1 pulse per 4 transitions), X2 (2 pulses) or X4 (4 pulses) output of the Gray code decoder driving the counter depending on the speed at which the channels change; this can provide some form of "acceleration".
 The initial and maximum values of the counter can also be set.

+Encoders with twice the number of detents compared to the number of pulses per round (e.g. 24 detents / 12 PPR) are supported by setting the input "update on X2" high or forcing it with the configuration parameter.

 After reset the module is configured as a basic 5-bit counter which can then be further modified by sending a 32-bit word over the SPI interface.
 This word sets the following options (reset value between parentheses):

-- gearbox enable (0),
+- gearbox enable (0)
-- debounce logic enable (1),
+- debounce logic enable (1)
-- wrapping enable (0),,
+- wrap enable (0)
-- Gray code value for X1 (0),
+- Gray code value for X1 (0)
+- force update on X2 (0), this overrides a low value at the input pin (the value for X1 selects which transitions are taken into consideration)
-- gearbox timer value (n/a, gearbox is disabled),
+- gearbox timer value (n/a, gearbox is disabled)
-- counter initial value (0),
+- counter initial value (0)
-- counter maximum value (31).
+- counter maximum value (31)

 # How to test